-The island of Grand Comore has no public transportation system and no buses.
-Hitch-hiking is the most common mode of "public" transport.
-Sometimes locals will expect a small payment from travellers who hitch a ride.
+The island of Grand Comore has no public transport, aside from buses that run between Moroni and various villages in the morning only.
+Hitchhiking is the most common way to get around.
+Sometimes locals will expect a small payment from travelers who hitch a ride.

 The European Commission has banned all Air Service Comores flights, with the exception of one aircraft (type LET 410 UVP, with the registration D6-CAM), from operating within the EU due to ongoing safety concerns.
 You would be wise where possible to use other available airlines or Air Service Comoros aircraft.